joeshen123/ER-Structure-Analysis/README.md

 # ER-Structure-Analysis

-This repository contains a lightweight pipeline to import ND2 movies, segment the endoplasmic reticulum (ER) based on luminal or membrane fluorescent markers, and export quantitative measurements and figures for the manuscript:
+This repository contains a lightweight pipeline to import ND2 movies, segment the endoplasmic reticulum (ER) based on luminal or membrane fluorescent markers, and export quantitative measurements for the manuscript:

 > **“Endoplasmic reticulum disruption stimulates nuclear membrane mechanotransduction.”**